juanrda12/recipe-organizer-portfolio/README.md

 ## Design Choices and Rationale
-* **Using SQLite:** I chose to use SQLite for this project since it's the program we learned to use during the course, so I was already comfortable working with it.
+* **Using SQLite:** I chose to use SQLite for this project since it's the program I learned to use during the cs50x course, so I was already comfortable working with it.
 I also had to study and research a little bit more on the web about its use, which proved beneficial in improving and expanding my knowledge of SQLite3.
 Also since it's a file-based database, which means there's no need for a separate server, makes the project easy to run and distribute.

 * **Database Schema:** The use of separate tables for `recipes`, `ingredients`, and `recipe_categories` follows a relational database design principle.
 This prevents data redundancy and makes the data easier to manage and query.